penchord/web/_sources/intro.md

 PenCHORD (the Peninsula Collaboration for Health Operational Research and Data Science) are specialists in helping healthcare professionals, commissioners and patients make informed decisions about change in the NHS.
 The team uses advanced quantitative techniques to model healthcare services and predict the impact of change.

+PenCHORD is supported by the National Institute for Health Research Applied Research Collaboration South West Peninsula ('PenARC').

 ![](./images/PenCHORD_team.jpg)

 ## Vision